What Does China Really Spend on its Military?

 Estimates of China’s military spending are further complicated by the reporting of costs not typically included in the defense budgets of many other countries.
 For instance, disaster relief in China is funded through the defense budget and is to be reimbursed by non-defense agencies.
 Likewise, perquisites for retired senior officers—including offices, assistants, and special access to hospital facilities—are all funded through China’s defense budget.
 In many other countries, these functions and associated costs are typically incurred by nonmilitary organizations.

 The inconsistencies in estimates are compounded by a lack of pricing information.
-Beijing does not release accurate cost data for military goods and services, making it difficult to make calculations based on purchasing power parity (PPP).
-Some of the chief challenges are uncertainty over which goods to place in China’s defense spending basket and which goods to compare between China and other countries.
-Independent organizations, such as the IISS, caveat their PPP estimates, noting that no specific PPP rate applies to the Chinese military sector and that there is no definitive means through which elements of military spending can be calculated using PPP rates.
+Beijing does not release detailed cost data for military goods and services, making it difficult to make calculations based on purchasing power parity (PPP).
+Some of the chief challenges are uncertainties over which goods to place in China’s defense spending basket and which goods to compare between China and other countries.
+A 2024 study by M. Taylor Fravel, George J. Gilboy, and Eric Heginbotham sought to add clarity to this issue.
+Using sector-specific PPP rates, the study concluded that China’s 2024 defense spending is likely around $471 billion, which is about 1.4 times the level at market exchange rates.

 Comparing Chinese Military Spending